Azure/azure-powershell/documentation/development-docs/azure-powershell-developer-guide.md

 ## Running Static Analysis

 To keep consistency across our modules, we've implemented a static analysis system.
-This verifies various aspects (depdencies, breaking changes, etc.) for your module.
+This verifies various aspects (dependencies, breaking changes, etc.) for your module.
 Run this command to execute static analysis validation for the built modules:

 ```
 msbuild build.proj /t:StaticAnalysis